More Features in Google Classroom

 13. Google has the built-in ability for teachers to assign documents and have students copy them so that the teacher does not have to create a document for each student.
 This will save so much time for you and each student will have the correct copy.

-14. Watch this video Google Classroom Assignment Make a Copy for Each Student.
+14. Watch this video Make a Copy for Each Student in Google Classroom.

 MORE GOOGLE CLASSROOM TIPS!

-17. If you have a mobile device (Android or iOS) you can use the student selector to randomly call on your students.
+16. If you have a mobile device (Android or iOS) you can use the student selector to randomly call on your students.
 The student selector randomly picks students from your class roster.
-You can call on a student, skip a student to call on later, or mark a student as absent.
-The students do not have access to the selector on their device.
+You can call on a student, skip a student to call on later or mark a student as absent.
+The students do not have access to the selector on their devices.

 - Use it in the original class or in a different class.